-We are excited to announce two inaugural bioethics conferences for our regional healthcare providers:
+We recently hosted two successful inaugural bioethics conferences for our regional healthcare providers:

-The first annual University of Kentucky Bioethics Conference will be held on Friday, September 30, 2016!
+The first annual University of Kentucky Bioethics Conference was held on Friday, September 30, 2016!

-The first annual Kentucky Healthcare Ethics Consortium (KYHEC) Conference will be held on Thursday, September 29, 2016!
+The first annual Kentucky Healthcare Ethics Consortium (KYHEC) Conference was held on Thursday, September 29, 2016!

 Schwartz Center Rounds® at the University of Kentucky are sponsored by the UK Program for Bioethics in coordination with the Schwartz Center for Compassionate Healthcare.
 Read more about Schwartz Center Rounds and about the Schwartz Center for Compassionate Healthcare »